 From designing an iconic house for his sister-in-law (now his current house and studio) when he was only 28, to working on a variety of inspiring public projects and teaching at the University of São Paulo, Marcos Acayaba’s more than 30-year career and architectural explorations into different techniques, forms and materials, have placed him among the country’s most esteemed creatives.

-It is a Brazilian type of wood, called Perobinha-do-Campo.
-It used to be very common back then but it is almost extinct today and it’s really rare to find it.
+MA: It is a Brazilian type of wood, called Perobinha-do-Campo.
+It used to be very common back then, but it is almost extinct today and it’s really rare to find it.

 W*: You are a born and bred Paulistano.
 What do you think of the city of São Paulo?

 MA: São Paulo is a place in permanent construction mode.
 Everything changes so quickly; there is really no part of the town that remains as you remember it a few years ago.
 In the 1960s and 70s it was a very pleasant and smaller city but now it is so vastly different, especially if you count the suburbs.
 And it is very dynamic but can be quite aggressive and violent too.
 It is a city that offers a lot of work opportunities, which is why lots of people come here, from all over Brazil but also from abroad.
 It is a melting pot for different cultures.

 Baeta House, 1993.
 Photography: Nelson Kon

 W*: There is a strong modernist legacy here.
 How did that affect the architectural landscape?

 MA: It all started with the spirit of Le Corbusier.
 Brazil was a country with strong ties with France – and then with the US.
 Le Corbusier came here to make the Rio project and the Brazilian team that worked with him on that, mainly Niemeyer and Costa, gained a lot of recognition after that.
 So modern architecture had a great value in Brazil at that moment.

 W*: How did São Paulo develop after that?